 Constantly coming up with fresh photography content ideas can be a challenge, particularly when you’re marketing your photography business on multiple social media platforms like Facebook, Instagram, LinkedIn, Pinterest, YouTube and Twitter.

 But if you’re feeling the pressure of having to create lots of content for your social media marketing to keep all of those platforms active, don’t worry.
 Help is here!

 The start of a new year, quarter or month are all great times to set new goals for your photography business.
 But there is an art to goal setting.

-Knowing how to reach and attract more of the right calibre clients to your photography business is a common challenge, but it’s entirely possible to win more business from the right people and in doing so, to build a thriving photography business that you love.
+Knowing how to reach and attract more of the right calibre clients to your photography business is a common challenge.
+It’s entirely possible to win more business from the right people though (they ARE out there!)

 In this article, I share my thoughts on why marketing and PR is essential for photographers.